AMT-101 for the Treatment of Inflammatory Disorders

 Phase 1a/b Clinical Trial Underway in Adults with Ulcerative Colitis

 In September 2019, AMT announced that the first patient was dosed in the Phase 1b portion of a first-in-human, multi-center, double-blind, placebo-controlled clinical trial designed to evaluate the safety and tolerability of AMT-101 in adult patients with UC.
 Secondary objectives include assessment of the pharmacokinetics and pharmacodynamics.
-The company expects to complete enrollment in the trial in late 2019.
+The company expects to complete enrollment in early 2020.

-Initial data from the first 20 subjects dosed with active drug in the Phase 1a portion of the trial suggest that AMT-101 is safe and well tolerated, with no serious adverse events reported.
+Initial data from the 24 subjects dosed with active drug in the Phase 1 portion of the trial suggest that AMT-101 is safe and well tolerated, with no serious adverse events reported.
 Notably, none of the subjects receiving AMT-101 experienced anemia or any relevant reductions in hemoglobin, which have been historically associated with systemically injected IL-10.

 The Charité Research Organisation, a leading clinical research institution based in Berlin, Germany, is a key clinical site and partner in both the Phase 1a and Phase 1b trials that are being overseen by Robarts Clinical Trials, a global clinical contract research organization specializing in inflammatory bowel diseases (IBD).